 What we’ll do next is rank order these in sort descending by the strain column.
-And then what we want to do is search for, or scroll through here, until we find UCBPP-PA14 and there it is.
-So in this particular case this is the reference genome we’re trying to find.
+Then what we scroll through until we find UCBPP-PA14.
+In this particular case, this is the reference genome we’re trying to find.
 What we want to do now is look over to the right and we’ll see that there’s a couple of listings here.
-The NC is the RefSeq asession number and then right next to it is the GenBank CP asession number.
+The NC is the RefSeq accession number and then right next to it is the GenBank CP accession number.
 Presumably these are two identical sequences deposited in the RefSeq database and the GenBank database.
-They should be identical.
 What we want to choose is the NC_008463.1 genome.
-So if we do that, we just click on that, and it brings up another screen here that shows the NCBI reference sequence 8463.1 and this is the Pseudomonas aeruginosa with the PA14.
+We just click on that and it brings up another screen here that shows the NCBI reference sequence 8463.1.
+This is the Pseudomonas aeruginosa with the PA14.

 It looks like this file has been synced to AWS.
-So now we’re going to log into AWS and look at Geneious.
+Now we are going to log into AWS and look at Geneious.
 We’ll take a quick look here in WorkDocs and we can see that our .gbk file has been uploaded to the cloud.
-What we want to do now is import the reference sequence into Geneious.
-So in our case, we already have a directory set up called Sample Documents.
-If we drill down a little bit we have another directory called Genomes and below that another one called Bacteria where we’ve already loaded a number of reference genomes.
-The way we do this is we just go to File – Import – From File – find our .gbk file and import it.
+Now we can import the reference sequence into Geneious.
+In our case, we already have a directory set up called Sample Documents.
+If we drill down a little bit we have another directory called Genomes and below that another one called Bacteria, where we’ve already loaded a number of reference genomes.
+The way we do this is we just go to File > Import > From File > find our .gbk file and import it.